Blue Moon (BtoB song): Background and release

-On May 26, 2021, Mnet's released a 45-second teaser of the second part of the third round, No Limit stage, between BtoB and SF9.
+On May 26, 2021, Mnet' released a 45-second teaser of the second part of the third round, No Limit stage, between BtoB and SF9.
 In the video released, BtoB was seen in the recording studio discussing their next concept, Eunkwang suggests a stage inspired by a jazz bar.
 Changsub explains that his military seniors all play instruments and says recruit them to be the group’s live band.
 On the day of the broadcast, May 27, Max Changmin revealed that Btob is the third team in the 3rd round and had chosen their song that had never been performed on air.
 Minhyuk had a difficult time choosing songs, saying, "It gives us complete freedom, so the scope of what we can do is limitless."
 Changsub suggested, "It is our strength that the range that we can do is limitless or no limit, so let's do what Melody wants to hear."
 Eunkwang said, "There is a place I want to see the most in the kingdom," and said that we should do 'Blue Moon'.

 On June 11, Cube Entertainment released the artwork image of the digital single "Blue Moon (Cinema Ver.)" across all the group's social media accounts.
 The released artwork shows a man and a woman holding hands and dancing under the neon 'Blue Moon', creating an atmosphere like a poster for a musical movie.
 The song was released to carry on the deep impression and lingering impression shown in the show.

 The song was released digitally on June 13, 2021, through several music portals, including Melon, Apple Music, and Spotify.